smfaizalkhan/flaconi/README.md

    ###  Room for improvement

    - The Holiday List can be externalized as a rest API so as to dynamically check the holiday based on State and Date

+   ###  Run the project

+   - clone the project
+   - ./mvnw spring-boot:run